St. Margaret's United Reformed Church - South Shields

 BROWNIES

-Hello everyone, what a great year we have had!
+What another great year we have had!

-On behalf of myself and the Brownies, I would like to wish you all a very Merry Christmas and Best Wishes for 2025!
+On behalf of myself and the Brownies, I would like to wish you all a very Merry Christmas and Best Wishes for 2026!

 Julie Elliott, Brownie Leader (aka Brown Owl)

-St Margaret’s Dates for January to March 2025
+St Margaret’s Dates for January to March 2026

 Services start at 10.30am